haidanglevn/fs16_Frontend-project/README.md

 - [ ] Theme
 - [ ] Header: Autocomplete with search results
 - [ ] Loading screen
-- [ ] Single Product page: data can be passed from all products, or fetched from API, in case user use the link to come to the page
 - [ ] Router Protected routes for profile
-- [ ] Register form: validate input?